specter01wj/Book-Eloquent_JavaScript/README.md

 Written by Marijn Haverbeke.

-Contents
+## Contents
 Introduction

+(Part 1: Language)
-(Part 1: Language)Values, Types, and Operators
+1. Values, Types, and Operators
-Program Structure
+2. Program Structure
-Functions
+3. Functions
-Data Structures: Objects and Arrays
+4. Data Structures: Objects and Arrays
-Higher-order Functions
+5. Higher-order Functions
-The Secret Life of Objects
+6. The Secret Life of Objects
-Project: A Robot
+7. Project: A Robot
-Bugs and Errors
+8. Bugs and Errors
-Regular Expressions
+9. Regular Expressions
-Modules
+10. Modules
-Asynchronous Programming
+11. Asynchronous Programming
-Project: A Programming Language
+12. Project: A Programming Language

+(Part 2: Browser)
-(Part 2: Browser)JavaScript and the Browser
+13. JavaScript and the Browser
-The Document Object Model
+14. The Document Object Model
-Handling Events
+15. Handling Events
-Project: A Platform Game
+16. Project: A Platform Game
-Drawing on Canvas
+17. Drawing on Canvas
-HTTP and Forms
+18. HTTP and Forms
-Project: A Pixel Art Editor
+19. Project: A Pixel Art Editor

-(Part 3: Node)Node.js
+(Part 3: Node)
+20. Node.js
-Project: Skill-Sharing Website
+21. Project: Skill-Sharing Website

 A paper version of Eloquent JavaScript, including an additional chapter, is being brought out by No Starch Press.

-Other pages
-Code sandbox and exercise solutions
-Errata for the paper book
-This book as a single PDF file (& small version for mobile) This book as an EPUB file
-This book as a MOBI (Kindle) file
-The first edition of the book
-The second edition of the book
-Translations of the second edition
-Български (Bulgarian)
-Português (Portuguese)
-Русский (Russian)
+Licensed under a Creative Commons attribution-noncommercial license.
+All code in this book may also be considered licensed under an MIT license.

+Illustrations by various artists: Cover and chapter illustrations by Madalina Tantareanu.
+Pixel art in Chapters 7 and 16 by Antonio Perdomo Pastor.
+Regular expression diagrams in Chapter 9 generated with regexper.com by Jeff Avallone.
+Village photograph in Chapter 11 by Fabrice Creuzot.
+Game concept for Chapter 15 by Thomas Palef.

+The third edition was made possible by 325 financial backers, most notably Nextjournal and Holberton School.
+The second edition was supported by 454 backers, with significant contributions from Mozilla, Hack Reactor, and Ghostery.